bigomics/omicsplayground-doc/modules/mod7_Signature.rst

     :align: center
     :width: 30%

-:**b**: The Connectivity map shows the similarity of the contrasts profiles
+:**Contrast correlation**: The Connectivity map shows the similarity of the contrasts profiles
         as a t-SNE plot.
 Contrasts that are similar will be clustered close together, contrasts that are different are placed farther away.
         Under the plot settings, users can use ``Layout`` to set the plot layout